 Chemotherapy for liver cancer

 Chemotherapy (or “chemo”) is the use of drugs to kill cancer cells.
 Usually the drugs are given into a vein or by mouth.
 Once the drugs get in the blood, they spread through the body.
 This makes them useful for cancer that has spread to distant organs.

 Hepatic artery infusion: Because standard chemo does not work very well for liver cancer, doctors have studied putting chemo drugs right into the blood vessel that feeds the tumor in the liver.
 This is called hepatic artery infusion (HAI).
-The chemo goes into the liver through the hepatic artery, but the healthy liver breaks down most of the drug before it can reach the rest of the body.
+Often, the healthy liver can break down most of the chemo drug before it can reach the rest of the body.
 This gets more chemo to the tumor and may cause fewer or less severe side effects than giving the drugs into a vein.

 Possible side effects of chemo